 Ski school is great as learning to ski properly at a young age is really important.
 If you can afford a private ski class for the kids, even better.
 The advantage is not only the one-on-one tuition, but also that the instructor can bring your children straight to meet you for lunch as well.
 This gives everyone in the family more time on the slopes.
 A win-win.

 Kids’ clubs in the hotel mean you can have a post ski break and even visit the spa (my idea of heaven), and the children are more than entertained.

 Taking kids sledging after skiing is one of my favourite memories growing up.

 And the things you wish you’d known?

-I grew up until I was seven in Arosa, so I have to say it’s all second nature to me.
+I grew up in Arosa, so I have to say it’s all second nature to me.
 I have so enjoyed passing on my experience to my children and sharing the skills I have learnt over the years.

 What’s the best way to introduce children to skiing?